You may have heard that the SAT and ACT don’t test vocabulary anymore. So should you throw your ACT vocabulary lists out the door?

 One great way to practice this is by reading a variety of materials and intentionally engaging in the word choice, inferring the meaning of words you don’t know, and then looking them up to see if you inferred correctly!

 #3: Choosing the Best Word in Context

-The ACT also will test your vocabulary by asking you to pick the word that best fits in a sentence.
+The third way the ACT will test your vocabulary is by asking you to pick the word that best fits in a sentence.
 A tip to keep in mind: in the questions and the answer choices, the ACT will stick to the dictionary definition of a word.
 Take a look at this example:

 There are so many great 5 things to do in Hawaii.
 If you want to hike, then there are volcanoes and trails to explore.

 A) NO CHANGE

 When you encounter these questions, here’s a strategy you can use: go back to the passage, read the sentence, treat the underlined word like a fill in the blank, and let your mind fill it in with whatever simple word comes to mind.

 Perhaps the word fun fits well.
 Now, great can mean fun or enjoyable when you’re talking with your friends, but great actually means a large amount, which doesn’t work in this sentence.
 Remember that the ACT will stick to the dictionary definition of a word in their questions and answer choices.
 Instead, D) enjoyable fits best in this sentence.

 Commonly Confused Words to Know for the ACT